hydraulic-institute/edb/source/02_fluid-properties-II/02_solids_slurries.md

 -----
 title: B) Solids and Slurries
 tabtitle: Slurry Properties for Pump Systems | HI Data Tool
-date: April 19th, 2024
+date: March 28th, 2025
 description: Explains the calculation of specific gravity of slurry mixutures and consideratiosn for slurry pumping and abrasive wear.
 -----

 ## Solids and Slurries

-When liquids contain solids and slurries the specific gravity of the mixture needs to be considered.
+When liquids contain solids the specific gravity of the mixture needs to be considered.
 The size and type of slurry will affect the abrasiveness and the type of slurry pump that is suitable.
 This section details methods to calculate specific gravity by concentration of solids, provides hardness values of common solids, and presents the class of pump appropriate for slurry types.

 ### Useful Formulas